 A quality mount begins with proper field care.
-Please follow the instructions below to ensure that your trophy is in optimum condition for us to work with.
+Please follow the instructions below to ensure that your trophy is in optimum condition for Nature’s Design Taxidermy to work with.
 We have also included a .pdf file of the same material for easy printing if you would like to take the information with you on your hunting trip.
 Contact us in Cody, WY if you have any further questions.

 - With deer on its back make a shallow cut through the skin just below the breastbone. make sure that you start your cut well away from the brisket allowing plenty of uncut skin for your shoulder mount.
 Insert two fingers of the free hand, cradling the blade, to hold the skin up and away from the entrails.
 (Figure A.)

 - Cut straight down the belly and around the genitals, separating but not severing them from the abdominal wall.
 Slit the belly skin all the way to the pelvic bone.
 (Figure B.)

 - Cut deeply around the rectum, being careful not to cut off or puncture the intestine.
 Pull to make sure the rectum is separated from the tissue connecting it to the pelvic canal.
 Pull the rectum out and tie string tightly around it to prevent droppings from touching the meat.
 Lift the animal’s back quarter a bit, reach into the front of the pelvic canal, and pull the intestine and connected rectum into the stomach area.

 - If you want to make a full shoulder mount, do not cut open the chest cavity.
 Cut the diaphragm away from the ribs all of the way to the backbone area.
 Reach into the forward chest cavity, find the esphagus and windpipe, cut them off as far up as possible (Figure C.) and pull them down through the chest.